mwcremer/dnd-bx/combined.md

 When one of the aforementioned circumstances occurs, a control check is required:

 1. Determine the sword's Will score:
-    a.
-The sum of its INT and Ego.
+    1. The sum of its INT and Ego.
-    b.
-Plus one for each extraordinary power the sword has.
+    2. Plus one for each extraordinary power the sword has.
-    c.
-Plus 1d10, if the sword and the wielder of are different alignments.
+    3. Plus 1d10, if the sword and the wielder of are different alignments.
 2. Determine the wielder's Will score:
-    a.
-The sum of STR and WIS scores.
+    1. The sum of STR and WIS scores.
-    b.
-If the character has less than full hit points, Will is reduced by 1d4 (or 2d4, if the character has less than half hit points).
+    2. If the character has less than full hit points, Will is reduced by 1d4 (or 2d4, if the character has less than half hit points).
 3. Compare the Will scores.
 If the sword's Will score is higher, it takes control of the character's actions.

 ##### <a name="when_the_sword_takes_control"></a> When the Sword Takes Control